ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python3.md

 \*\*\***INDENTATION MATTERS!!!**\*\*\*

 In many other languages, the "body" of an "if statement" (or any other programming construct that has a "body") is designated by curly braces.
 However, python doesn't do that.
 Instead, the "body" is designated by indentation.
 Any code that is indented to the same level is considered to be part of the same "body".
+However, you should not mix tabs and space characters.
 The "condition" of the if statement is evaluated to be True or False.
 If True, then the code block associated with that statement is executed and not any others.
 If False, then the next statement is evaluated. "else" is the catchall default.

 ```
 print("\nIF Statements\n")